nikist97/Python-DataStructures/README.md

 old_element, new_element = 10, 100
 min_heap.replace(old_element, new_element) # replaces the old element with the new element and readjusts the heap after
 # the replacement
-# raises a TypeError if the type of the first or the second argument is not the same as the type of the
+# raises a BinaryHeapTypeError if the type of the first or the second argument is not the same as the type of the
 # elements in the heap
-# raises a KeyError if the old_element argument is not contained in the heap
+# raises a BinaryHeapElementError if the old_element argument is not contained in the heap
+# raises a EmptyBinaryHeapError if the heap is empty

 min_heap.remove(element)  # removes the element and readjusts the heap after deletion
-# raises a TypeError if the type of the argument is not the same as the type of the elements in the heap
+# raises a BinaryHeapTypeError if the type of the argument is not the same as the type of the elements in the heap
-# raises a KeyError if the element argument is not contained in the heap
+# raises a BinaryHeapElementError if the element argument is not contained in the heap
+# raises a EmptyBinaryHeapError if the heap is empty
 ```

 <br>